ruleminer/deeprules/README.md

 # DeepRules

-Rule induction algorithm capable of learning rulesets with mixed CNF and DNF rules.
+Rule induction algorithm capable of learning rulesets with mixed CNF (and or or's) and DNF (or of and's) rules.

-These packages make extensive use of the [decision-rules](https://github.com/ruleminer/decision-rules/blob/master/setup.py) library.
+These packages make extensive use of the [decision-rules](https://github.com/ruleminer/decision-rules) library.
 All trained models are compatible with **decision-rules**.
 More advanced use cases can be found in its [documentation](https://ruleminer.github.io/decision-rules/).

 ### Example classification ruleset: